noi-techpark/odh-docs/source/datasets.rst

 Datasets
 ========

-.. versionadded:: 2021.02 |odh| Virtual Knowledge Graph and description of underlying Knowledge Model

-.. versionchanged:: 2021.05 moved technical information for tourism and mobility to this section

 .. versionchanged:: 2021.08 move subsections `Licenses for ODH resources` and `ODH Virtual Knowledge Graph` to appendix `Licenses and TOS for the Open Data Hub material` and section `Accessing the